GCC Courier, Express, and Parcel (CEP) Market Size

 OTHER KEY INDUSTRY TRENDS COVERED IN THE REPORT

-- The e-commerce industry in the GCC reached USD 22 billion in 2022, supported by GCC government investments in infrastructure
+- The e-commerce industry in the GCC grew by over 7% YoY in 2023, supported by government investments in digital infrastructure

 - GCC economies seek to reduce reliance on oil exports in accordance with several strategic plans